May says UK preparing for no deal if no acceptable Brexit proposals agreed

-SALZBURG, Austria (Reuters) - Britain is preparing to leave the European Union without an agreement on the terms of its departure unless there is a proposal it deems acceptable, British Prime Minister Theresa May said on Thursday.
+SALZBURG, Austria, Sept 20 (Reuters) - Britain is preparing to leave the European Union without an agreement on the terms of its departure unless there is a proposal it deems acceptable, British Prime Minister Theresa May said on Thursday.

 May said that she would only agree to a “backstop” proposal for the Irish border if it worked for the whole United Kingdom.